 Did Morah Lianna & Ms. Gordon help us understand how we can get our mojo back through Student Life at OJCS?
 Yessiree!

 Did Ms. Beswick lead a session on “Setting Up Your Class for Behaviour Success”?
 You bet!

 Did Ms. Gordon go over all the guidelines and protocols and procedures and rules and mandates to keep us all safe?
 No doubt!

 Did our teachers have lots of time to meet and prepare and collaborate and organize and do all the things needed to open up school on Tuesday?
 And then some!

-Needless to say, we are prepared to do way more than create a safe learning environment.
-We are prepared to develop a rigorous, creative, innovative, personalized, hyflex and ruach-filled learning experience for each and every one our precious students who we cannot wait to greet (in-person and virtually) on Tuesday morning!
+All that and much more took place during this week of planning.
+We are prepared to provide a rigorous, creative, innovative, personalized, and ruach-filled learning experience for each and every one of our precious students who we cannot wait to greet in person on the first day of school!

-Wishing you and yours a wonderful holiday weekend and a successful launch to the 2020-2021 school year…
+Wishing you and yours a wonderful holiday weekend and a successful launch to the 2022-2023 school year…